CMPS-1600-amaus/Adventure-Game/project-01.md

 2. Also implement the `HealingPotionTests` class that is provided for you in the items package.

-As you add new classes and features to this project add tests for them as well.
+As you add new classes and features to your project, add tests for them as well.

 # Milestone 2: Character Creation